Okotoks: Economy

 In 1900, just west of Okotoks, four brick-making plants were opened.
-Many of the first brick buildings in Okotoks (of which a number still exist) were constructed using locally-made brick.
+Many of the first brick buildings in Okotoks (of which a number still exist) were constructed using locally made brick.
 The industry reached its peak in 1912, when twelve million bricks were manufactured.
 The outbreak of World War I caused the shutdown of “Sandstone” as it was known.

-By 1906 the population had hit 1900, a figure that would not be reached again until 1977.
+By 1906, the population had hit 1900, a figure that would not be reached again until 1977.

-Oil was discovered west of Okotoks on October 7, 1913.
+Oil was discovered west of Okotoks on 7 October 1913.
 Okotoks became the supply centre.
 In its heyday, from 1913 to the 1960s, Okotoks was busy with horses, wagons, and transports hauling all types of equipment to the oil fields, and crude oil back through town to refineries in Calgary.

 The Texas Gulf sulphur plant (known as CanOxy) opened in 1959, employing 45 people.
 It was not unusual to see the bright yellow, three-story high, block-long, block-wide pile of sulphur waiting to be melted or ground up and poured into railway cars.

 Since 1974, Okotoks has been hosting a collector car auction in late May.
 It is the longest running collector car auction in Canada.

 Okotoks was one of the few communities its size with its own airport.
 A number of small air shows were held there over the years.
 It was the home of an aircraft charter company, flight school, and a helicopter flying school.
 The site has now evolved into an airpark community called the Calgary/Okotoks Air Park, where the property owners, if they wish, can build homes with attached hangars for their private planes.
 There is also a small private aerodrome, Calgary/Okotoks (Rowland Field) Aerodrome.
 Otherwise, like other communities in the vicinity of Calgary, it is served by Calgary International Airport.

+Transit

+Okotoks introduced an on-demand transit service in 2019 and expanded its system with a fixed-route service on September 2, 2025.
+The fixed-route service operates during peak weekday hours and complements the on-demand model by providing more predictable and consistent transportation.